EdinburghNLP/XSum/XSum-Dataset/README.md

 ### Pretrained LDA Models

-In case you have problems training LDA models, you can download them here: Coming soon.
+In case you have problems training LDA models, you can download them [here](http://kinloch.inf.ed.ac.uk/public/XSUM-EMNLP18-lda-pretrained.tar.gz) (200MB).

 Please contact shashi.narayan@ed.ac.uk if you have any problem downloading and preprocessing this dataset.